shimaore/black-metal/agent.coffee.md

 ### Event: hangup

 The `hangup` event is triggered:
-- if the agent hangs up the call via GUI
+- if the agent hangs up the call via GUI (not implemented)
 - if the remote party hangs up

 ### Event: agent_hangup